-Degree-seeking students must complete WRTG 101 (or present its equivalent in transfer) during their first 18 credits of enrollment at UMUC.
+Degree-seeking students must complete WRTG 101 (or present its equivalent in transfer) during their fi rst 18 credits of enrollment at UMUC.
 WRTG 101 is prerequisite to all writing courses with higher numbers and most courses in English and communication studies.
+Placement tests are required for enrollment in WRTG 101.
+Students may visit www.umuc.edu/ testing for times and locations of tests or contact Exams and Testing Services by phone at 800-888-UMUC, ext.
+2-2600, or by e-mail at exams@umuc.edu.